rust-lang/blog.rust-lang.org/_posts/2017-03-02-lang-ergonomics.md

 There are basically two dimensions of the reasoning footprint for implicitness:

-- **Where can you elide?**.
-In other words, how do you know when implicitness may be in play?
+- **Where can you elide?** In other words, how do you know when implicitness may be in play?
-- **How are the gaps filled in?**.
-In other words, how do you know what is being implied?
+- **How are the gaps filled in?** In other words, how do you know what is being implied?

 A well-designed feature will tailor both of these dimensions to match (or inform) the programmer's mental model, and to make the data you have to keep in your